Zerve-AI/pypelines/README.md

 my_pypeline.get_code()
 ```

-`SupervisedPipeline()` can also be passed an optional `models` parameter can be passed a list of model names.
+`SupervisedPipeline()` can also be passed a list of model names through an optional `models` parameter.
 If `models` is not specified, all available models will be included.

 To see a listing of all available models, utilize `pypelines.classification_model_list()` and `pypelines.regression_model_list()`